The Enigmatic Mervyn Bosworth Smith

 Mervyn Bosworth Smith passed away nearly 70 years ago, but his spirit can still be felt in the Malealea Lodge of today and the magnificent scenery that surrounds it.

-This account of the life of Mervyn Smith was taken from Di Jones archives the history of Malealea which she bought from the previous owners in 1986.
+This account of the life of Mervyn Smith was taken from Di Jones archives the history of Malealea' which she and Mike bought from the previous owners in 1986.
 She built it in to a thriving tourism venue and spearheaded the Malealea Development Trust which empowers the local community.
 The next generation of her family now carry on the tradition and manage the lodge.
 Visit the Malealea Lodge website at www.malealea.com.

 Clarens Butterfly Beds has a portfolio of three pet-friendly, self-catering venues that are just a stroll away from the vibrant Clarens village square.
 Visit their website to choose from Clarens Butterfly Villa, Rosewood Corner, or the historic Berg Cottage.